 Cancellation Policy: There is a $35 cancellation fee.
 Your reservation fee is partially refundable only with one week advance notice.
 If canceling your enrollment 7 days prior to the first class, your Enrollment fee, or portion of, may be forfeit if the vacancy cannot be filled.
 Thank you for your understanding.

-If renting an instrument, please be aware that there is a $250 replacement fee for late return, damaged, or lost instrument.
+If renting an instrument, please be aware that there is up to a $250 replacement fee for late return, damaged, or lost instrument.

 On occasion, class may be canceled/rescheduled due to low enrollment, at which point a student may have a refund of tuition, or use tuition towards an alternate or future class.